lammps/lammps/doc/src/pair_python.rst

 .. admonition:: Performance Impact
    :class: note

-   The evaluation of scripted python code will slow down the computation pairwise interactions quite significantly.
-However, this can be largely worked around through using the python pair style not for the actual simulation, but to generate tabulated potentials on the fly using the :doc:`pair_write <pair_write>` command.
-Please see below for an example LAMMPS input of how to build a table file:
+   The evaluation of scripted python code will slow down the computation of pairwise interactions quite significantly.
+However, this performance penalty can be worked around through using the python pair style not for the actual simulation, but to generate tabulated potentials using the :doc:`pair_write <pair_write>` command.
+This will also enable GPU or multi-thread acceleration through the GPU, KOKKOS, or OPENMP package versions of the *table* pair style.
+Please see below for a LAMMPS input example demonstrating how to build a table file:

 .. code-block:: LAMMPS

    pair_style python 2.5
    pair_coeff * * py_pot.LJCutMelt lj
-   shell rm -f melt.table
+   shell rm -f lj.table
-   pair_write  1 1 2000 rsq 0.01 2.5 lj1_lj2.table lj
+   pair_write  1 1 2000 rsq 0.01 2.5 lj.table lj

 Note that it is strongly recommended to try to **delete** the potential table file before generating it.
 Since the *pair_write* command will